outfitlabs/partner-api-docs/README.md

 ## What You'll Build

-Give your travel advisors a magic button: Click it, get a personalized hotel search link for their client.
+Give your agents a magic button: Click it, get a personalized hotel search link for their client.
 That's it.

-**Your advisor clicks "Find Hotels" → You call one endpoint → They get a link → Done.**
+**Your agent clicks "Find Hotels" → You call one endpoint → They get a link → Done.**

 The link opens Outfit with hotels pre-matched to their client's preferences.
 No forms, no configuration, no complexity.